Voice Hearing

 Voice Hearing Interventions

 Interventions for voice hearing have evolved to include a range of approaches, from pharmacological treatments to psychological therapies like CBT and mindfulness.
-Emerging techniques like neurostimulation and neurofeedback offer targeted, brain-based interventions.
+Advanced techniques like neurostimulation and neurofeedback offer targeted, brain-based interventions.
 Neurostimulation methods like TMS and tDCS modulate neural activity, while neurofeedback teaches self-regulation through real-time brain monitoring.
 These methods are less reliant on medication and offer the promise of more personalised treatment.